the-localhost/joke-buddy/README.md

-# jokes
+# Jokes!
+Having a tough day with codes.
 My programmer buddy is here to crack you up a little.
+ENJOY!

+[This](https://the-localhost.github.io/jokes/) is a fully responsive web app.
+So you can enjoy it on mobile devices too.

+### TODO
+* Display jokes along with option to hear it.
+* Option to choose between different English accents.

+### FEEDBACKS/SUGGESTIONS are welcome!